T0mWhite/Team-Profile-Generator/README.md

   ## Description

 A command line application for generating an HTML page for a team.
-Choices include a manager and unlimited engineers or interns expressed in cards with relavent information.
+Choices include a manager and unlimited engineers or interns expressed in cards with relevant information.

   ## Table of Contents